A review of mechanistic and data-driven models of terrorism and radicalization: Lattice and network models

-Several extensions of the above work to model radicalization on a square lattice were proposed \cite{FAR07, CIO11, CHU17b}.
-Typically, agents interact with their neighbors and to go through a progression of stages that take them through various levels of extremism.
-In Ref.\,\cite{CHU17b} opinions define a continuous variable $\phi$ between $\pm 1$, allowing for neutral ($\phi \sim 0$) and polarized ($\phi = \pm 1$) views to coexist.
+Radical behavior often germinates within small fringe groups, or is championed by single individuals, who are able to influence large segments of society depending on persuasion and delivery methods, but also on their connectivity.
+Thus, the inclusion of structured interactions between people or communities, as inspired by Galam and Moscovici's work, is a natural way to advance the study of radicalization beyond compartment models \cite{FAR07, CIO11, CHU17b}.
+Typically, agents on a lattice interact with their neighbors and go through a progression of stages of increasing extremism.
+For example, opinions may define a continuous variable $\phi$ between $\pm 1$, allowing for neutral ($\phi \sim 0$) and polarized ($\phi = \pm 1$) views to coexist \cite{CHU17b}.
 An individual with an extreme opinion is not necessarily a radical, since he or she may harbor a polarizing view while still being tolerant of the opinion of others.
-Radicalization $\rho$ is here assumed to depend on how an agent responds to views that diverge from its own.
-Each individual on the lattice is thus subject to a tension that depends on the difference between its opinion and that of its nearest neighbors; reactions are modulated by a tolerance level, so that under large enough tension and low tolerance, individuals become radicalized.
-Simulation outcomes are shown in Figure\,\ref{seed}.
-Under high tolerance a non-polarizing consensus is reached and no radicals exist, akin to the emergence of an average opinion in compartment models.
-This is the perpetual calm scenario of Fig.\,\ref{seed}(a).
-When individuals are intolerant to opinion heterogeneity, radicals may spontaneously emerge, as depicted in the spontaneous radicalization panel in Fig.\,\ref{seed}(c).
-Finally, under intermediate levels of tolerance, only if the lattice has been originally nucleated with a radical element will further radicals appear, once more underlying the importance of initial conditions.
-This is the seeded radicalization case of Fig.\,\ref{seed}(b).
+In this context, radicalization depends on how one responds to views that diverge from one's own.
+Mathematically, each individual can be modeled as being subject to a tension that depends on the difference between its opinion and that of its neighbors; reactions to diverse views are modulated by a tolerance level so that large enough tension and low tolerance lead to radicalization.
+Simulation outcomes of such a scenario are shown in Fig.\,\ref{seed}.
+Under high tolerance, a non-polarizing consensus is reached and no radicals exist, akin to the emergence of an average opinion in compartment models.
+This is the perpetual calm scenario of Fig.\,\ref{seed}\,(a).
+When individuals are intolerant to opinion heterogeneity, radical individuals $\rho$ may spontaneously emerge, as depicted in the spontaneous radicalization panel in Fig.\,\ref{seed}\,(c).
+Under intermediate levels of tolerance, only if the lattice has been originally nucleated with a radical element will further radicals appear, underlying the importance of initial conditions.
+This is the seeded radicalization case of Fig.\,\ref{seed}\,(b).